Are you feeling silly for how desperately you crave affection?

 Please remember in this article we’re examining desperate cravings related to affection.

-For example, when somebody always needs to be the center of emotional attention.
-Or when someone who is clearly lonely hugs for too long in an inappropriate way.
+For example, somebody always needs to be the center of emotional attention.
+Or when someone who is lonely hugs for too long in an inappropriate way.

-However we need to remember physical and emotional displays of affection are actually very good!
+However, we must remember that physical and emotional displays of affection are magnificent!

 Why Affection Rocks

-Affection is good and healthy because it can give you more physical and emotional intimacy.
-Physical affection — as long as the recipient is comfortable with it — can be a good way to show a person that you care about them.
+Affection is good and healthy because it can lead to more physical and emotional intimacy.
+Physical affection—as long as the recipient is comfortable with it—can be a good way to show a person that you care about them.

-It’s why the culture of hugging is so popular because people like to hug each other.
+The hugging culture is so popular; people like to hug each other.
 It’s also why people love giving massages or why everyone likes a back rub.

-Physical affection can help with making someone feel validated in a hug, when they are touched on the arm, when they get a big bear hug or if somebody kisses their cheek.
+Physical affection can help someone feel validated in a hug when touched on the arm, when they get a big bear hug, or if somebody kisses their cheek.

-Affection can also come in the form of holding hands or sitting close.
-Even just touching somebody’s hand while talking as a way to connect with them emotionally.
+Affection can also involve holding hands, sitting close, or even touching somebody’s hand while talking to connect with them emotionally.

 All these things make people feel an emotional connection.
-Connection has so many benefits including:
+A connection has so many benefits, including:

 How Do I Stop My Craving For Affection?